livekit/track-processors-js/README.md

 ## Usage of prebuilt processors

 This package exposes `BlurBackground` and `VirtualBackground` as pre-prepared processor pipelines.
-A processor pipeline consists of an array of transformers.
-In the case of the two aforementioned it is just one processor within the array.

 ```ts
 import 'BlurBackground' from '@livekit/track-processors';